-This bill establishes new regulations for the siting of installations for the storage of spent nuclear fuel and high-level radioactive waste associated with advanced nuclear reactor manufacturers in Wyoming.
+This bill establishes new regulations regarding the siting of installations for the storage of spent nuclear fuel and high-level radioactive waste associated with advanced nuclear reactor manufacturers in Wyoming.
 It introduces definitions for "advanced nuclear reactor manufacturer" and "installation," specifying that these facilities must comply with industrial siting requirements.
-The bill mandates that any person undertaking the siting of such facilities must adhere to the outlined requirements, including submitting reports on job creation, local tax generation, and community impacts prior to construction.
+The bill mandates that any person undertaking the siting of such facilities must adhere to the outlined requirements, including submitting reports on job creation, local taxes, and community impacts prior to construction.
 Additionally, it clarifies that installations will be subject to the Industrial Development Information and Siting Act, with specific provisions ensuring compliance with federal regulations.

 Statutes affected: